dantuck/www.dantuck.com/src/pages/about.md

 title: About
 ---

 Hi, I’m Daniel Tucker.
-I’m a software engineer living in Conifer, CO (Denver).
+I’m a software engineer living in Colorado.

 ### Now